High-Order Schemes of Exponential Time Differencing for Stiff Systems with Nondiagonal Linear Part: Introduction

 The application of ETD methods is straightforward when the linear part is diagonal, which is abundant for spectral methods for the problems with periodic boundary conditions and Fourier basis.
 However, for spectral methods with other basis functions (e.g., Chebyshev polynomials) the linear part can become nondiagonal.
 Moreover, for problems with frozen heterogeneity of parameters~\cite{diVolo-etal-2022,Hammele-Schuler-Zimmermann-2006,Goldobin-Shklyaeva-2009,Goldobin-Shklyaeva-2013,Goldobin-2010,Goldobin-2019}, the linear part becomes essentially nondiagonal.
 In this case the analytical calculation of the coefficients of ETD schemes (considered in Sec.~\ref{sec:ETD}) can become not just difficult but completely impossible.

 In this paper we develop an approach to calculation of the coefficients of high-order schemes of exponential time differencing for systems with a nondiagonal linear part.
 In this approach the coefficients are calculated by means of numerical integration of auxiliary problems.
 This integration is carried-out with a plain standard method, like the predictor--corrector one, and a very small time stepsize $\tau_1$, ensuring numerical stability, but over a short time interval---the time step $\tau$ of the ETD scheme.
-The basic concept was suggested in [\onlinecite{Permyakova-Goldobin-2020}] and here we develop and apply the approach to the Runge--Kutta type schemes~\cite{Cox-Matthews-2002} of 3rd and 4th order.
-For the sake of illustration, we consider the numerical simulation of the discrete-space versions of partial differential equations: Cahn--Hilliard equation~\cite{Cahn-Hilliard-1958,Golovin-etal-2001} and Matthews--Cox equation~\cite{Matthews-Cox-2000,Matthews-Cox-2000b}.
+The basic concept was suggested in~\cite{Permyakova-Goldobin-2020} and here we develop and apply the approach to the Runge--Kutta type schemes~\cite{Cox-Matthews-2002} of 3rd and 4th order.
+For the sake of illustration, we consider the numerical simulation of the discrete-space versions of partial differential equations: Cahn--Hilliard equation~\cite{Cahn-Hilliard-1958,Golovin-etal-2001} and Matthews--Cox equation~\cite{Matthews-Cox-2000,Matthews-Cox-2000b}, and the Fourier projection of a Fokker--Planck equation~\cite{Ratas-Ryragas-2019,Zheng-Kotani-Jimbo-2021,Goldobin-2021}.
 The performance gain varies from two to many orders of magnitude.
-In multiple dimensions~\cite{Permyakova-Goldobin-2020}, the ETD methods yield significant gain in performance, but in some cases an extensive usage of memory for storage of scheme coefficients is required.
-An extensive usage of memory (in some cases) and the fact, that the bulk of the simulation process is linear algebra operations, make our approach reasonably suitable for parallel- and super-computing.
+The technical implementation of the suggested approach and the bulk of the text below do not employ advanced topics from Linear algebra and Tensor calculus.

 The paper is organized as follows.
 In Sec.~\ref{sec:ETD}, we provide three exponential differencing schemes of the Runge--Kutta type and rewrite them in terms of the solutions of the auxiliary problems.
 The procedure for constructing the solutions of the auxiliary problems is provided.
-In Sec.~\ref{sec:Examples}, we considers examples of the application of the ETD schemes to two paradigmatic mathematical models: Cahn--Hilliard equation (Sec.~\ref{sec:CHE}) and sixth-order spatial derivative Matthews--Cox equation (Sec.~\ref{sec:MCE}).
+In Sec.~\ref{sec:Examples}, we considers examples of the application of the ETD schemes to three generic mathematical models: Cahn--Hilliard equation (Sec.~\ref{sec:CHE}), sixth-order spatial derivative Matthews--Cox equation (Sec.~\ref{sec:MCE}), and Fokker--Planck equation for a network of theta-neurons (Sec.~\ref{sec:QIFs}).
 The accuracy and CPU time performance of the ETD schemes is analysed.
-Sec.~\ref{sec:Concl} finalizes the paper with conclusion.
+In Sec.~\ref{sec:Concl} we derive conclusions.
+At \ref{sec:app}, we examine the ``strong'' accuracy of the suggested approach to numerical solution of the auxiliary problems.